 But here’s what I found that works.

-If you want to start getting the response you should be getting, you have to learn the Language of Buying.
+If you want to start?getting?the response you should be getting, you have to learn how to get your message across effectively.

-Below are three levels of clarity that your marketing needs to achieve in order for you to “speak the same language” as your customers do.
+Below are three levels of clarity that your website needs to achieve in order for you to get your message across.

 Most websites are written and designed in a way that only speaks to “insiders”.